 Employee Relations and Equal Opportunity

 The University of South Carolina Upstate is committed to promoting a productive and positive work environment for all employees.
-In support of this, the Office of Employee Relations and Equal Opportunity serves a dual purpose.
+In support of this, the following resources are available.

 Employee Relations assists departmental supervisors and managers with workplace problem prevention by fairly and effectively managing staff employees according to University policy.